Top Load vs Front Load Washers

 When considering which type of washing machine to purchase, it's essential to consider your budget.
 If you are on a tight budget, a top loader may be your better option.
 Generally, top loaders are less expensive than front loaders, making them a more affordable choice.

 Top loaders also tend to have fewer features than front loaders, which can be a pro or a con, depending on your preferences.
-Plus, they are less efficient with water and energy, which can accumulate the cost of use in the future.
+Plus, they are less efficient with water and energy, which can increase the cost of use in the future.

 #2.
 Consider the size of your laundry room